cables-gl/cables/README.md

     Good: **`export { Light }`**

 #### Root level libraries
-1. Only 1 export per file.
-Only the first exported entity will be considered as the exported class.
-If you want multiple objects/classes in one file, wrap them in a container, e.g:

-    `libs/math.js`:
+1. For root level libraries the library itself has to "provide" an own or use an existing namespace, i.e.:

+    `libs/cables/math.js`:
     ```javascript
     const add = (num1, num2) => num1 + num2;
     const sub = (num1, num2) => num1 - num2;

-    const Math = { add: add, sub: sub };
+    CABLES.Math = { add: add, sub: sub };
-    export { Math };

     /** results in CABLES.Math.add(1, 2);
 2. For the above example the exported file would be called `math.max/min.js`.
-Root level libraries wil always be accessible by `CABLES.Filename`, e.g. `CABLES.Math`.
+3. This also means that these libraries may be dependent on other libraries being loaded alongside or before them (as above with `CABLES`).
+4. Handle with care!

 #### Adding libraries to ops